laravel-json-api/docs/1.0/resources/relationships.md

 member of the JSON:API document.
 The `included` resources are always determined by the include path query parameter.

-If you are using the `alwaysShowData` member, you will need to consider adding default eager load paths to your schema to avoid "N+1" database query problems.
+If you are using the `alwaysShowData` method, you will need to consider adding default eager load paths to your schema to avoid "N+1" database query problems.